-3.2.3 Community and Basin Assessments
+3.2.5 Community and Basin Assessments

 One of the important questions this study aimed to explore was the homogeneity of sites within the basin, or lack thereof.
 Even though this study had a sample size of two sites, it marks an important beginning to exploring the river continuum as another aspect of riparian community influencers.
-A detailed community assessment within the GSA basin is provided in Appendix F.
+A detailed community assessment within the Col/Lav basin is provided in Appendix D.

-Another important question for consideration regarding validation and monitoring methodologies being developed by this study was, "Are there riparian community differences related to unique site characteristics that could be applied across basins?"
-If such a scenario were to exist, it would provide yet one more methodology for river managers to employ when considering rivers, and stretches of rivers, outside the scope of this study.
-A detailed across-basin assessment evaluating riparian habitats within the GSA, Brazos, and Colorado/Lavaca basins is provided in Appendix F.
+Another important question for consideration regarding validation and monitoring methodologies being developed by this study was 'Are there riparian community differences related to unique site characteristics that could be applied across basins?'
+If such a scenario were to exist this would provide yet one more methodology for river managers to employ when considering rivers, and stretches of rivers, outside the scope of this study.
+A detailed across-basin assessment of riparian habitats within the Col/Lav, GSA, and Brazos basins is provided in Appendix D.

-Overall, data indicate that currently there is a lack of distinct correlation by community groupings, by site, or by basin to any one abiotic factor that would allow easily-distinguishable community assemblage responses to known variables.
+Overall, data indicate that currently there is a lack of distinct correlation by community groupings, by site, or by basin to any one abiotic factor that would allow easily distinguishable community assemblage responses to known variables.
 However, this is a first effort, and improvements can be made to the methodology.
-Given there were distinct differences in this study's outcomes, further investigation of these relationships, using increased sampling sites and sampled plots/trees within those sites, is warranted.
-Suggestions for further refinement are given in the following section.
+Given there were distinct differences in this study's outcomes, further investigation of these relationships-using increased sampling sites and sampled plots/trees within those sites-is warranted.
+Suggestions for further refinement are given in the Comparison of Methodologies section, below.

-3.2.4 Comparison of Methodologies
+3.2.6 Comparison of Methodologies

-Returning to the discussion of the pros and cons of the "transect methodology," which was employed in Round One, there were clear advantages and disadvantages to that method (as shown in the Introduction section).
-Round 2 study's alternate technique, the "corridor methodology," sought to address some of the previous methodologies' shortcomings while also exploring new techniques that could be applied to riparian flow investigations.
+Returning to the discussion of the pros and cons of the "transect methodology" that was previously employed in SB3 flow studies, there were clear advantages and disadvantages to that method (as shown in the Introduction section).
+The current study's alternate technique, the "corridor methodology" sought to address some of the previous methodologies' shortcomings while also exploring new techniques that could be applied to riparian flow investigations.
 Below are the pros and cons of the corridor methodology as discovered through this study.